 Je t’aime.

 In one video, the artist stopped people in the street and asked them to look into the camera and say ‘Je t’aime’ (I love you).
 Her subjects found it so difficult.
 Their body language was so defensive.
-They laughed, looked away, crossed their arms, shuffled their feet, lit a cigarette.
-Some just couldn’t do it at all.
-Just three words, but these three words carried such heartfelt hope and desire that uttering them, even to somebody they had not met before and would not meet again, carried a dreadful risk...
+They laughed, looked away, crossed their arms, shuffled their feet, lit a cigarette....
 Read more »

 Yoga in the Park